-There will be eight Members’ Meetings each year.
+There will be nine Members’ Meetings each year.
 Each meeting will be held on the second Sunday of the month after our Lord’s Day Worship Service.

 An Elder designated by the Elders will preside as moderator at all members’ meetings of the church.
 The Elders will see that the stated meetings of the church are regularly held.